-Flambards is the West Country’s leading family attraction with rides for everyone, family fun and entertainment.
+Flambards is Cornwall’s best family attraction with rides for everyone, family fun and entertainment.
 Don’t forget to visit the award-winning and unique exhibitions including the The Victorian Village and the Britain in the Blitz.

 There is so much to do at Flambards.
 Whatever your age, whatever your interest, there is something for everyone!